michaelsoftmd/pebkac-chrome/README.md

 # pebkac: The AI-Powered Web Automaton Without The Automation

 Update: I've written a more detailed guide on setting up the pebkac environment.
-Not required, but helpful.
 It's on [Medium.](https://medium.com/ai-in-plain-english/building-your-own-secure-local-ai-web-co-browser-in-linux-mint-7bd2144fd64e)

 ## **What This Is**